LazyBev/arctic-fox-lang/README.md

 Memory Operations

-    byte: Creates a byte in memeory
+    bit: Creates a bit in memeory

     store: Stores a value to memory